"

 SoTL Project Overview

-The Virginia MegaSoTL-AI Research Project investigating the impacts of artificial intelligence (AI) tools on teaching and learning was established in Fall 2023.
+The Virginia MegaSoTL Research Project investigating the impacts of artificial intelligence (AI) tools on teaching and learning was established in Fall 2023.
 This collaborative research initiative, funded by a $93,000 Fund for Excellence and Innovation Grant from the State Council of Higher Education for Virginia, brings together faculty, graduate students, and staff from institutions across Virginia to explore various AI-related sub-topics in higher education.

 Our team, “OER for Teaching with AI,” emerged from the MegaSoTL project with the goal of designing, developing, and evaluating an adaptable Open Educational Resource (OER) to help faculty and instructors develop AI literacy for themselves and their students.
+Our team consists of educational developers, faculty, graduate students, instructional designers, media specialists, and educational technologists from George Mason University, James Madison University, Bridgewater College, and the University of Virginia.

-Project Leads:
+Project Team:

-OER Research Team
+OER Research Sub-Team

-OER Content Team
+OER Content Sub-Team

 Previous Contributors